 In effect, we wanted to know: How does the listed price compare with the amount that you’re billed after you’re discharged?

 We used two ratios to measure this.
 The first compares the hospital's chargemaster prices and its gross patient revenue, whether paid by uninsured patients or insurance companies; the second ratio is between the gross billed amount and the total amount approved by Medicare.
-These ratios were standardized on a 100-point scale and translated into a letter grade based on the same ranges as listed above.

-For the first time with this project, we first subtracted the cost of charity care the hospital reported from its gross charges before calculating the ratios above.
+We also subtracted the cost of charity care the hospital reported from its gross charges before calculating the ratios above.
 This step ensures that no hospital is penalized for any discrepancies between its listed prices and the revenue it receives, simply because it provided free health care.

 Even when accounting for charity care, patients usually pay less — and often far less — than the publicly listed prices.

 While this practice is technically discounting, the reality is that many hospitals publicly list exorbitant chargemaster prices that then get negotiated down by insurers, the federal government or patients themselves.
-These alterations behind closed doors serve to obfuscate what hospital care truly costs and helps keep prices high overall.
+These agreements behind closed doors serve to obfuscate what hospital care truly costs and helps keep prices high overall.

 Vetting the top-scoring hospitals